Luis Tavares: Failed drug test and suspension

 Tavares was expected to face the #3 ranked GLORY light heavyweight contender Sergej Maslobojev for the vacant Glory Light Heavyweight Championship at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
 The fight was cancelled on August 10, 2022, due to "reasons on the part of Tavares".
 Later that day, it was revealed that Tavares had tested positive for an unspecified banned substance at Glory Rivals 1.
-He was suspended indefinitely by Dutch Martial Arts Authority (VA), while Glory handed him a ten month suspension.
+He was suspended indefinitely by Dutch Martial Arts Authority (VA), while Glory handed him a ten-month suspension.

 Move to heavyweight

 Tavares moved up to heavyweight to take part in the four-man Glory heavyweight tournament, held as a title eliminator for the interim Glory Heavyweight Championship.
 Tavares was expected to face Enver Sljivar, in the semifinals of the one-day tournament, at Glory 85 on April 29, 2023.
 Tavares withdrew from the bout on April 28, due to an undisclosed illness.

 Tavares faced Bahram Rajabzadeh at Glory 86 on May 27, 2023.
 He lost the fight by a first-round knockout.

 Tavares faced Bogdan Stoica at Glory 89 on October 7, 2023.
 He lost the fight by unanimous decision.

+Tavares returned to Light Heavyweight and faced Ismael Lazaar at Glory Collision 8, on December 13, 2025.
+The bout was a Reserve bout for the Light Heavyweight Tournament.
+Tavares won the fight via unanimous decision.

+Tavares faced Alin Nechita at Glory 105, on February 7, 2026.
+He lost the bout via split decision.

+Tavares faced Mohamed Amine at Glory 107, on April 25, 2026.
+He won the bout via unanimous decision.

+Tavares entered the Light Heavyweight Grand Prix for the vacant Glory Light Heavyweight Championship at Glory Collision 9, on June 13, 2026.
+He faced former Glory Middleweight Champion Donovan Wisse in the Quarterfinals.
+He went on to lose the bout via unanimous decision.